Islam-Ragab015/HabitFlow/README.md

 **Overview**

-The Habit Tracking App empowers users to build and sustain meaningful daily and weekly habits with ease and clarity.
-Designed for those who want to take control of their personal growth, the app combines a seamless, user-friendly experience with powerful tools that keep you motivated and on track.
-Set goals, visualize your progress, and achieve more with features that make habit tracking simple and impactful.
+The Habit Tracking App helps you build and maintain positive habits with ease.
+Track your progress, set goals, and get daily reminders to stay on track.
+Visual charts and insightful weekly reports make it the perfect tool for personal growth and consistency.

 ## ✨ Key Features
-Secure Authentication
-Access the app with Google or email and password authentication options.
-(Facebook and Instagram login options coming soon!)
+🔒 Secure Authentication: Log in easily using your Google account, email, and password.
+(Facebook and Instagram logins coming soon!)

-Comprehensive Habit Management
-Easily create habits with detailed descriptions, duration, dates, and categories, such as Work, Study, or Sports.
+📅 Comprehensive Habit Management: Create habits with detailed descriptions, durations, and categories (e.g., Work, Study, Sports), and set specific dates.

-Real-Time Progress Monitoring
-Track your daily habit progress directly on the Home Page.
+📈 Real-Time Progress Monitoring: Stay on track with daily habit progress displayed directly on your Home Page.

-Weekly Insights with Visual Charts
-Visualize your weekly progress with engaging charts, showing habit completion rates and helping you stay motivated.
+📊 Weekly Insights & Visual Charts: Get a visual representation of your weekly progress through engaging charts, showing your habit completion rates.

-Daily Notifications
-Never miss a habit!
-Get reminders at 1 PM daily to keep you on track.
+⏰ Daily Notifications: Receive reminders at 1 PM daily to ensure you never miss a habit.

 ## 🚀 Getting Started
-Welcome Page Options
+* Welcome Page Options:

-Login: Use your email and password to sign in.
+- Login: Sign in using your email and password.

-Sign Up: Register with your email to receive a verification link.
-Verify your account to activate it.
+- Sign Up: Register with your email, receive a verification link, and activate your account.

-Login with Google: Access quickly with your Google account.
+- Login with Google: Quickly log in with your Google account.

-Home Page Overview
+* Home Page Overview:

-Add, edit, or delete habits.
+- Add, edit, or delete habits easily.

-Monitor daily progress easily.
+- You can monitor your daily progress with a glance at your Home Page.

-Habit Tracking
+* Habit Tracking:

-Click on a habit's description to open the Habit Tracking page.
-Analyze daily and weekly progress with a visual chart showing completion rates for all tracked habits.
+- Click on any habit’s description to access detailed tracking.

+- Visual charts show daily and weekly completion rates for all your habits.

-Profile Management
+* Profile Management:

-Access your Profile to view or update personal details, change your password, log out, or delete your account.
+- Update your details, change your password, or delete your account directly from your profile.

 ## 📸 App Screenshots

 Splash Screen
 <p float="left"> <img src="screenshots/splash.png" width="200" /> </p>
 Onboarding